A pair of planetary explorers at Mercury

 (Principal Investigator: Juhani Huovelin, University of Helsinki, Department of Physics, Finland)

-The Mercury Magnetospheric Orbiter (MMO) will carry five advanced instruments:
+The Mercury Magnetospheric Orbiter (Mio) will carry five advanced instruments:

 - Mercury Magnetometer (MMO-MAG)

 to characterise Mercury's magnetic environment and the interactions within it (magnetic field, magnetosphere, solar wind).

 (Principal Investigator: Wolfgang Baumjohann, Austrian Space Science, Graz, Austria)

 - Mercury Plasma Particle Experiment (MPPE)